How many tons of CO2 do I cause by my lifestyle?

 Healthy eating starts with healthy grocery shopping – so what about my shopping habits?

 The Nutri-Score card gives me the blunt answer!
-All I need to do is connecting my Migros Cumulus Card and my Coop Supercard to my BitsaboutMe account to see a chart on the dashboard showing me the health value of my grocery purchases.
+All I need to do is connecting my Migros Cumulus Card and my Coop Supercard to my BitsaboutMe account to see a chart in the insights showing me the health value of my grocery purchases.
 This enables me to monitor my eating habits based on my purchasing data in an easy way and, if necessary, to make sustainable improvements.

 How can I retrieve the music video that I have recently watched on YouTube?